How Credit Scoring Works

-In New Zealand, credit scoring is becoming increasingly used as the primary method of assessing creditworthiness.
-Credit scoring is used not only to determine whether credit should be approved to an applicant, but for setting of credit limits on credit or store cards and other lines of credit.
+Credit scoring is used to help businesses decide if credit should be given, or to help with setting credit limits on credit or store cards and other lines of credit ie. loans.

-- Length of credit history.
-How long has the individual operated credit accounts?
+- Length of credit history: How long have you had credit accounts.

-- Amount owed.
-How large or small are the current lines of credit?
+- Amount owed: How large or small were the lending amounts.

-- Types of credit.
-Are the credit lines secured or unsecured?
-Are any with utilities?
+- Types of credit: Are the credit lines secured or unsecured, are any with utilities ie. power, phone, etc

-- Pursuit of credit.
-How recent has the latest line of credit been opened and how many previous enquiries are there?
+- Asking for credit: How recent was your latest line of credit been opened and how many times have you asked for credit.

-- Defaults, Judgements and insolvencies.
-Are any of these showing of the individuals credit report, how recent are they, the amount outstanding etc.?
+- Defaults, judgments & insolvencies: Do you have any on your credit report, how recent are they, amount outstanding etc.

-Credit providers such as banks, finance companies and utilities may use credit scores as part of their approval process and where one provider may accept an applicant at a particular score, another may decline them depending on their appetite for risk and margins.
-While some individuals may feel they did not deserve to be declined, the policy of applying credit scores ensures a more consistent and fairer approach across all applicants and generally means more applications are approved as the credit provider has a greater level of awareness of the risk they are taking on.
+Credit providers like banks, finance companies and utilities often use credit scores as part of their approval process.
+You may find that one provider will accept your applicantion at a particular score, while another may not.
+The policy of applying credit scores ensures a more consistent and fairer approach across all applicants and generally means more applications are approved as the credit provider has a greater level of awareness of the risk they are taking on.

-Centrix’s credit bureau score ranges from 0 (for the very high risk) to 1,000 (for the very low risk) and the scores are distributed across 5 bands as follows:
+The Centrix consumer score ranges from 0 (for the very high risk) to 1,000 (for the very low risk) and the scores are spread across these five areas: